Skip to main content

 Eligible costs and applicable rules

-For example: preparation (pedagogical, intercultural and other), mentoring, monitoring and support of participants during mobility, services, tools and equipment needed for virtual components in blended activities, recognition of learning outcomes, sharing results and making the European Union funding visible to the public.
+For example: preparation (pedagogical, intercultural and other), mentoring, monitoring and support of participants during mobility, services, tools and equipment needed for project implementation, virtual components in blended activities, recognition of learning outcomes, sharing results and making the European Union funding visible to the public.

 Organisational support covers the costs incurred by both sending and hosting organisations (except in the case of staff mobility for courses and training).
 The division of the received grant will be agreed between the two organisations.